Arcky97/Pokemon-Kyrac/README.md

 - Edited Indigo Plateau (Dream map).

-- Added access to the pc through the pokegear (temporarly).
+- Added access to the boxes through the menu to view your team (outside of battle).
 ## Credits:

 Essentials: Maruno